 The Mediterranean population also have lower incidences of cancers including breast, prostate, lung and GI cancers.
 Many studies have shown that the Mediterranean diet can play a significant role in protecting us against cancer.
 The high consumption of fibre, wholegrains and short chain fatty acids in the traditional diet can help decrease the activity of hormones that can cause cancer growth and can also assist in excreting cancerous substances from the body.
 Researchers have found higher adherence to the Mediterranean diet is associated with a 14% lower all-cause cancer risk and reduced risk of specific cancers such as colorectal (18%), breast (22%), gastric cancer (28%) and prostate cancer (4%).

-Lastly, the diet has also anti-inflammatory properties which has been proposed to help control or prevent osteoporosis and arthritis.
-The anti-inflammatory effect may be due to the diet being rich in vitamins, minerals and antioxidants such as beta-carotene, vitamin C, vitamin E, folate, polyphenols and selenium from high consumption of fruit, vegetables and wholegrains.
+Lastly, the Mediterranean diet has also anti-inflammatory properties, which has been proposed to help control and/or prevent osteoporosis and arthritis.
+The anti-inflammatory effect may be due to being rich in vitamins, minerals and antioxidants such as beta-carotene, vitamin C, vitamin E, folate, polyphenols and selenium from high consumption of fruit, vegetables and wholegrains.
 Researchers have found extra virgin olive oil acts through the same anti-inflammatory pathway as ibuprofen!

-It would make sense to adopt this healthful diet in the Australian population, so what is actually stopping us from doing so?
+It makes sense that we adopt this healthful diet in the Australian population, so what is actually stopping us from doing so?

 Some of the potential barriers Australia faces adopting this dietary pattern is our multi-cultural society.
-As we live in a multi ethnic society it might be difficult to adopt these patterns and turn away from traditional cuisines.
-In addition, some of the foods are not readily available in Australia and getting people to cook and become familiar with the foods, recipes and methods of cooking can be particularly challenging.
-Cost may be another factor impacting from adopting the diet however, the SMILES trial found that a modified Mediterranean diet cost less than the participants traditional diets.
+As we live in a multi ethnic society, it might be difficult to adopt these patterns and turn away from traditional cuisines.
+In addition, some of the foods are not readily available in Australia and learning to cook with unfamiliar foods, recipes and methods can be particularly challenging.
+Cost may be another factor impacting the diet however, the SMILES trial found that a modified Mediterranean diet did in fact, cost less than the participants traditional diets.

 The Mediterranean diet is a delicious and healthful way of eating which reaps so many positive benefits for our health.
 If you are interested in adopting the eating pattern, here are some specific tips to get you started which reflect the Mediterranean diets main principles.